snowplow/snowplowanalytics.com/_posts/2018-08-15-snowplow-sql-runner-0.7.0-released/index.md

 <h2 id="templated-playbooks">2.
 Templated playbooks</h2>

 The `-var` will now pass variables into playbooks, as it does with SQL files.
-This should be useful for treatment of secrets and credentials which you don't want to embed directly in playbooks.
-Along with this, the `-var` flag also now permits multiple key-value pairs; the pairs must be comma separated (e.g. `key=value,key2=value2`).
+This should be useful for treatment of secrets and credentials that you don't want to embed directly in playbooks.

+Along with this, the `-var` flag also now permits multiple key-value pairs; the pairs must be comma separated (e.g. `key=value,key2=value2`), like so:

 {% highlight bash %}
 $ ./sql-runner -playbook integration/resources/good-postgres-with-template.yml -var password=,host=localhost